butzee/Wildfire_Visualization_and_HCI/README.md

 - Missing data for a substantial portion of the fires required imputation or removal during the development process.

 Please refer to the application interface for further instructions on using specific features and visualizations.

+### Others

+- The icon used is from [Fire icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/fire).
+- The wildfire occurrence data used in this project is sourced from the "Spatial wildfire occurrence data for the United States, 1992-2020" dataset, specifically the 6th Edition [FPA_FOD_20221014].
+This dataset is provided by the Forest Service Research Data Archive in Fort Collins, CO.
+The data can be accessed at: [Spatial wildfire](https://doi.org/10.2737/RDS-2013-0009.6).
+We would like to express our gratitude to Short, Karen C. for their valuable contribution.